 As a general rule, you should not try to feed your entire personal media library or raw print/design assets to Flaca or it may eat something important.

-.deb package from the release page.
+.deb package from the latest release.

 It's easy.
 Just run